esnible/csv-nuds/README.md

 I was unable to generate language bindings from http://nomisma.org/nuds.xsd so I have created a simple subset of NUDS by hand.

 I have custom code to move data from named columns in CSV files into NUDS.

+### Testing

+We test the code with `go test -v ./...`

+The test compares a coin expressed in key/value pairs with NUDS XML stored in a golden file.
+Expected NUDS XML are stored in the [converter/testdata](converter/testdata) folder.